-Message From the Chief
+Message from the Chief

-Located in the City of Seattle, Washington, Northeastern University, Seattle is part of the diverse tapestry that makes this city an extraordinary place to live, learn, and grow.
+Located in Arlington, Virginia, Northeastern University, Arlington is part of the diverse tapestry that makes this city an extraordinary place to live, learn, and grow.
 As a major urban university, our institution embraces a vibrant community that actively plays an essential role in influencing the Northeastern experience.
 An evolving network of involvement and inquiry has grown this community into a thriving society for students, faculty, staff, and our visitors.

 The Northeastern University Police Department is comprised of an exceptional group of professionals who are relentlessly dedicated to helping establish a safe and secure campus experience.
 We can only accomplish this with the collective effort of the entire Northeastern community.
-Not only are we all connected to Northeastern University, but we are each a part of the greater Seattle community.
+Not only are we all connected to Northeastern University, but we are each a part of the greater Arlington community.
 Our institution is built on a tradition of engagement with the world and in order to achieve a truly safe campus environment, the cooperation of all students, faculty, and staff is essential.
 Each of us must assume personal responsibility and take precautions as the potential for crime will always exist.